TheOnesThatWereAbroad/PodcastSummarization/README.md

 ```

 ## Results
-BERTScore has been chosen as semantic metric to evaluate the results on the test set, as shown by the table below:
+[BERTScore](https://github.com/Tiiiger/bert_score) has been chosen as semantic metric to evaluate the results on the test set, as shown by the table below our model outperform the `bart-large-cnn` baseline:

 |           Model        | Precision  |   Recall   |  F1 Score  |
 |:----------------------:|:----------:|:----------:|:----------:|